Université du Québec à Trois-Rivières: Medicine

 Since 2004, the University of Montreal Faculty of Medicine has operated a satellite campus of its medical school at UQTR.
 The preclinical years are simulcast with the respective classes in Montreal, and the two clinical years are completed in the Centre hospitalier régional de Trois-Rivières (CHRTR) and the Centre hospitalier du centre de la Mauricie (CHCM).
 The degree is granted by the University of Montreal.

 In 2007, the construction of a new medical education pavilion began, which was completed in 2010.

 Podiatry

 In fall of 2004, UQTR launched the first podiatry program in Canada.
 Upon obtaining all 195 university credits, students are awarded with a Doctor of Podiatric Medicine degree; thus, this makes UQTR the first French-language university in the world to offer the DPM degree.
 The foundation of this program was based on the American definition of podiatric medicine and was developed in association with the New York College of Podiatric Medicine.
-The program enrolls 25 students per year.
+The program enrols 25 students per year.